Rush Limbaugh making more sense than anything anybody else out there happens to be saying because we here are invested in the truth.

 We're conservative Iranians right now.

-No, wait all around us nuclear weapons.
+All around us are nuclear weapons.

 Indonesia has U.S. military.